Trigger Animations in PowerPoint 2010

 Tip: If you have many slide objects, then you may get confused with the names that PowerPoint uses to describe them -- for example you may have several pictures with names such as Picture 1, Picture 2, Picture 3, etc. To ascertain the name of the slide object you want to use to cause a Trigger, you should summon the Selection and Visibility task pane that lets you find the name of a slide object, and also rename it if required.
 For more information, see our Select, Deselect, View, and Hide Shapes Using the Selection and Visibility Task Pane tutorial.

 - This changes the animation tag of the text box to a Trigger animation (highlighted in red in Figure 7; do compare with the tag in Figure 2).

 Figure 7: Animation tag changed to indicate the Trigger

 - Play the animation to see the trigger effect.
 The text box won't be visible at first -- you will have to click the picture to trigger the animation for the text box (see Figure 8).

 Figure 8: Animation applied to the text box starts playing when the picture is clicked

-Note: You are not limited to an entrance animation to use triggers -- you can also use emphasis, exit, and motion path animations -- and have them all triggered by clicking another object.
-In Figure 9, below -- you can see that we used the same picture and text box, but this time we triggered an emphasis animation (we used Brush on Underline) rather than an entrance animation.
+Note: You are not limited to an Entrance animation to use Triggers -- you can also use Emphasis, Exit, and Motion Path animations -- and have them all triggered by clicking another object.
+In Figure 9, below, you can see that we used the same picture and text box, but this time we triggered an Emphasis animation (we used the Underline effect) rather than an Entrance animation.